-The Nation magazine has published a startling new expose of fifty American combat veterans of the Iraq War who give vivid on-the-record accounts of the US military occupation in Iraq and describe a brutal side of the war rarely seen on television screens or chronicled in newspaper accounts.
-The investigation marks the first time so many on-the-record, named eyewitnesses from within the US military have been assembled in one place to openly corroborate assertions of indiscriminate killings and other atrocities by the US military in Iraq.
+The Nation magazine has published a startling new exposé of 50 American combat veterans of the Iraq War who give vivid on-the-record accounts of the U.S. military occupation in Iraq and describe a brutal side of the war rarely seen on television screens or chronicled in newspaper accounts.
+The investigation marks the first time so many on-the-record, named eyewitnesses from within the U.S. military have been assembled in one place to openly corroborate assertions of indiscriminate killings and other atrocities by the U.S. military in Iraq.
 We speak with the article’s co-author, journalist Laila Al-Arian, and four Iraq veterans who came forward with their stories of war. [includes rush transcript]

 This is a rush transcript.
 Copy may not be in its final form.

-JUAN GONZALEZ: As debate continues in Congress over the Iraq war, the Pentagon says it is probing new allegations of wrongdoing during the US military assault on Fallujah three years ago.
-US Marines are said to have killed as many as eight unarmed Iraqi prisoners when US forces attacked Fallujah in November of 2004.
-The Marine unit under investigation is the same involved in the killing of twenty-four civilians in Haditha in 2005, where after an IED exploded killing a marine, his unit rampaged through several neighboring houses and killed twenty-four civilians.
+JUAN GONZALEZ: As debate continues in Congress over the Iraq War, the Pentagon says it is probing new allegations of wrongdoing during the U.S. military assault on Fallujah three years ago.
+U.S. marines are said to have killed as many as eight unarmed Iraqi prisoners when U.S. forces attacked Fallujah in November of 2004.
+The Marine unit under investigation is the same involved in the killing of 24 civilians in Haditha in 2005, where after an IED exploded killing a marine, his unit rampaged through several neighboring houses and killed 24 civilians.

-This comes as The Nation magazine publishes a startling new expose that paints a disturbing picture of the effects of the four-year-old occupation on average Iraqi civilians.
-Over the course of several months, The Nation magazine interviewed fifty American combat veterans of the Iraq War.
-The soldiers gave vivid on-the-record accounts of the US military occupation and described a brutal side of the war rarely seen on television screens or chronicled in newspaper accounts.
+This comes as The Nation magazine publishes a startling new exposé that paints a disturbing picture of the effects of the four-year-old occupation on average Iraqi civilians.
+Over the course of several months, The Nation magazine interviewed 50 American combat veterans of the Iraq War.
+The soldiers gave vivid on-the-record accounts of the U.S. military occupation and described a brutal side of the war rarely seen on television screens or chronicled in newspaper accounts.

 Before we go to the soldiers around the country, Laila, talk about the scope of this investigation.
 When did you begin it?